 The brand and the manufacturer will also affect the price.

-Just like you can’t assume a trumpet with a certain brand to be sound and function properly, the same applies to the quality of the trumpets made by that manufacturer.
+Just like you can’t assume a trumpet with a certain brand to sound and function properly, the same applies to the quality of the trumpets made by that manufacturer.
 Some manufacturers, in order to offer lower prices for student models, unfortunately, use low quality materials.

 However, don’t assume that because it’s made by Yamaha, Getzen, or Bach that it’s good.
-Some of those brands and models are definitely more qualified and more reliable manufactures, always check the instrument’s actual condition.
+Some of those brands and models are definitely more qualified and more reliable manufacturers, always check the instrument’s actual condition.
 Sometimes, the brand only matters in terms of advertising and name recognition; not much else, at least in terms of sound and reliability.